Trolleybus usage by country: Saudi Arabia

 The first and only trolleybus system to exist in Saudi Arabia opened in April 2013 in Riyadh, serving the then-new main campus of the King Saud bin Abdulaziz University for Health Sciences.
 The service is provided with a fleet of 12 articulated trolleybuses built in Germany by Viseon Bus.

 Tajikistan

 Two trolleybus networks have operated in this country, both having been built during the Soviet period, the Dushanbe system in 1955 and the Khujand (Khodzhent) one in 1970.
 The Dushanbe system is still in operation as of 2015, whilst the Khujand system was closed in September 2010 (discontinuation officially announced in April 2013).

 Turkey

-In the Asian part of Turkey, trolleybuses operated in the past in Ankara and Izmir, and a new trolleybus system opened in Malatya in 2015.
+Trolleybuses operate in Malatya (a new system opened in 2015) and Sanliurfa (opened in 2023), and in the past, the Asian part of Turkey included trolleybus systems in Ankara and Izmir.
 See Turkey listing in Eurasia section, below, for details.

 Turkmenistan

 The capital city of Ashgabat is the only city where trolleybuses have operated.
 The system opened in 1964 and closed at the end of 2011.